Articles

 A group of Chiricahua Apache children who recently arrived at the Carlisle Indian Industrial School.
 Photographer: John N. Choate | National Museum of the American Indian

 The boarding schools stripped students of all things that could connect them to their Native lives.
 One of their biggest targets for eradication was Native language.
-Schools gave all students English names and forced them to speak English.
-At some of the schools, students heard speaking their languages received physical punishments.
-Boarding schools limited student contact with family and other tribal members, if they allowed contact at all.
+Schools gave all students English names and forced them to speak only English.
+At some of the schools, students heard speaking their Native languages received physical punishments.
+Boarding schools limited student contact with their family and other tribal members, if they allowed contact at all.
 Isolation from their family and tribes was believed to help assimilate Native students into American culture.
 Boarding schools also restricted Native religious practices.
 The schools often operated in a militaristic style complete with short haircuts, uniforms, and unit organizations.
-Many of the Army’s Code Talkers attended these boarding schools and remembered the schools punishing them for speaking their languages.
-Some later said that the military feel of the schools helped smooth the transition into military life.
+Many of the Army’s Code Talkers attended these boarding schools and recalled the schools punishing them for speaking their languages.
+Some later said that the military feel of the schools helped smooth their transition into military life.

 World War I